 Customers taking RRI theme as well as the Roads Network can have supplementary information on weight and width restrictions.
-This is provided as a separate CSV file free of charge to customers taking RRI.
+This is provided as a separate CSV file to customers taking RRI.
 Weight and width restrictions typically indicate real-world objects such as weak bridges, narrow bridges or 'pinch points' along a road where the carriageway narrows significantly.
-It is envisioned that this information will be of most use to commercial users of the road with larger vehicles, such as HGV drivers and haulage firms, and hence are referred to as 'commercial attributes'.
+It is envisioned that this information will be of most use to commercial users of the road with larger vehicles, such as HGV drivers and haulage firms.